OsmosysSoftware/dev-standards/coding-standards/git.md

 -   Ensure PRs are reviewed and approved by peers before merging.
 -   Provide a detailed description in the PR.
 Use the body to explain what is it, why is it needed and how is it done etc.

-    ```
+    ```md
     <What is it>
     <Why is it needed>
     <How did we achieve this>
     ```

 -   It is always a best practise to maintain checklist in every PR to make sure everything is submitted properly along with your PR.
-Example checklist can be,
+Example checklist can be as follows:

-    ```
+    ```md
     [ ] No build errors
     [ ] No linting issues
     [ ] No formatting issues